rozek/node-red-rest-service-examples/README.md

 The shown example reads from and writes to a file called `file-based-key-value-store.json` found in the working directory of the running Node-RED instance - if you want to change it, just update the nodes labelled `read Store File` and `write Store File`.

 Currently, this service is accessible for everybody.
 But if you combine it with the authentication and authorization mechanisms from the [Node-RED Authorization Examples](https://github.com/rozek/node-red-authorization-examples), you may also easily create a *closed* Key-Value-Store.

+In order to use this store, simply import its [flow](examples/file-based-key-value-store.json) into your Node-RED workspace and deploy.

+For experimentation purposes, you may import the [Postman collection](PostmanCollection.json) that comes with this repository and use the predefined requests for this store.

 ## File Management ##